HiFaraz/node-playbook/README.md

 ![node-playbook banner](http://i.imgur.com/LUyKH8K.png)

-# node-playbook
+# Node.js Playbook

 This is a opinionated guide to developing with Node.js.

+### Problem / Context
+You will waste time by:

+* researching basic aspects of Node.js development, and
+* choosing from amongst infinite tool options that do the same job

+### Recommended solution
-It helps you get started in a world of infinite options, rather than spending days researching basic choices.
+Follow this playbook.
+Its goal is to get you started in a world of infinite options, rather than spending days researching basic choices (like I did).

+### What this is not

-Some of the advice is not specific to Node.js.
+* Not all advice is specific to Node.js

-This is not the only way to develop with Node.js.
-This playbook does not teach you how to program in JavaScript.
-It does not replace the need to read documentation.
+* This is not the only way to develop with Node.js
+* This does not teach you how to program in JavaScript
+* This does not replace the need to read documentation

 ## Contents